NishchayBansal/Elevate-Labs-Task2/README.md

 # Elevate-Labs-Task2
 Task 2: Analyze a Phishing Email Sample.

-1.We Obtained a sample phishing email (many free samples online) 2.Examined sender's email address for spoofing.
+1. We Obtained a sample phishing email (many free samples online)
+2. Examined sender's email address for spoofing.
-3.Checked email headers for discrepancies (using online header analyzer: mxtoolbox.com ).
+3. Checked email headers for discrepancies (using online header analyzer: mxtoolbox.com ).
 4. We Identified suspicious links or attachments (if any).
-5.Looked for urgent or threatening language in the email body.
+5. Looked for urgent or threatening language in the email body.
-6.Noted down any mismatched URLs.
+6. Noted down any mismatched URLs.
-7.Then we verified the presence of spelling or grammar errors.
+7. Then we verified the presence of spelling or grammar errors.

 8. Lastly, Summarized the phishing traits found in the email which are as follows:
     a.
 The email address was found to be misleading or not a legitimate one.